vjrantal/azure-iot-mqtt-features/docs/contributing.md

 Without VSCode:

 * Build the development environment: `docker build -f .devcontainer/Dockerfile -t dev .`
-* From bash or powershell, mount the root directory into the docker container, and drop into a bash shell in the container:
+* Mount the root directory into the docker container, and drop into a bash shell in the container:

   ```bash
   docker run -it -v ${PWD}:/workspaces/terraform-provider-azuredevops dev